 Static Recycling Plant

-Bespoke designs to suit any recycling requirements.
+Bespoke designs any size to suit any recycling requirements.
 CRS offer the most cost effective waste treatment plants on the market today.

 CRS manufacture and design innovative Static Recycling Plant / Picking Station solutions to optimise recovery in Material Recycling Facilities (MRF) in the UK.